-The Horlock Rules - guidelines for the design and siting of substations were established by National Grid in 2009 in pursuance of its duties under Schedule 9 seek to avoid altogether internationally and nationally designated areas of the highest amenity, cultural or scientific value by the overall planning of the system connections
+The Horlock Rules - guidelines for the design and siting of substations were established by National Grid in 2009 in pursuance of its duties under Schedule 9 of the Electricity Act 1989.
+These principles should be embodied in Applicants' proposals for the infrastructure associated with new overhead lines.